Overview

 Anyone may walk into any court in Arizona to apply for a protective order.
 You may also retrieve forms online here to fill out in advance, although the court will also have the forms onsite.

-We recognize that not everyone needing a protective order will be able to make it into a courthouse to file the petition.
-There is an alternative:
+There is a better alternative because we recognize that not everyone needing a protective order will be able to make it into a courthouse to file the petition:

-AZPOINT, the Arizona Protective Order Initiation and Notification Tool, has been designed to help you fill out a petition for an Order of Protection.
+Use AZPOINT, the Arizona Protective Order Initiation and Notification Tool.
 Through the online portal, you can quickly and accurately fill out the forms that are needed to request an Order of Protection at an Arizona court.

 An Order of Protection is a court order that is issued to stop a person from committing domestic violence or from contacting other people protected by the order.
 The portal will also help you figure out whether you (the plaintiff) and the person from whom you are seeking protection (the defendant) have a qualifying relationship for an Order of Protection.